Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-This function starts off by defining a `Vec<char>` holding four padding chars in case we run out of actual data to write.
-Note we tag the `out` variable as mutable as we're going to overwrite the positions that do hold actual data within our loop.
+This function starts off by setting up a `Vec<char>` that acts as our output buffer, to make our lives easier we're prefilling the buffer with 4 padding characters.
+Note that we tagged the buffer as mutable so we can overwrite the padding characters with actual data as we're going along.

-Inside our loop we take the 6-bit number, do a lookup against our passed in Alphabet and replace the padding symbol with the actual data, if available.
+Inside our loop we take the 6-bit number, look up the character in our alphabet by index and replace the padding symbol with the actual data, if available.
+At the end of the loop we just return the output buffer.

 That's it!
 That's all there is to do to get your data Base64 encoded!
 I wont bore you with the tests but for those interested, [check em out on the repo](https://github.com/Tmw/base64-rs/blob/master/src/decoder.rs#L64-L87)